Kuwait

 Data Highlights

-Trade has always had a significant weight in Kuwait’s economy, with international trade-to-GDP ratio moderately increasing over the last fifteen years from 86.6% in 2000 to 95% in 2016.
+• Trade has always had a significant weight in Kuwait’s economy, with the international trade-to-GDP ratio moderately increasing over the last 2 decades from 86.6% in 2000 to 98.1% in 2019.